vitaliy-bobrov/metalsmith-blog-source/source/blog/css-custom-properties-in-depth-part-2.md

 });
 ```

-If assigned property value will be invalid, initial one will be used.
+If the assigned property value is invalid, the initial one is used.

 ```css
 .block {